 So you’re an executive assistant seeking advancement opportunities within your company.
-And you think that next step up might just be to become the office manager.
+And you think that next step up might just be office manager.
 Is it really?
-And just what is the difference between an executive assistant role and that of an office manager.
-Find out what is the job description for office manager from our expert below as well as how it differs from the executive assistant job description?
-Our expert tells you further below.
+Maybe not.
+Learn here the difference between an executive assistant and an office manager.
+Find out what is the job description for office manager from our expert below as well as how it differs from the executive assistant role.
+Then decide your next career move with this knowledge.

 From Executive Assistant to Office Manager?
 Or is it the other way around?